microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

     # check metrics here
 ```

+### Convert to a flow and test

+It's also supported to convert your class entry to a flow and test with prompt flow's ability.

-You can also test the flow using CLI:
+You can test with the following CLI:

 ```bash
 # flow entry syntax: path.to.module:ClassName
 pf flow test --flow flow_entry:MyFlow --inputs question="What's the capital of France?" --init init.json
 ```

+**Note**: currently this command will generate a flow.flex.yaml in your working directory.
+Which will become the flow's entry.

 Check out a full example here: [basic-chat](https://github.com/microsoft/promptflow/tree/main/examples/flex-flows/basic-chat)